As the court pointed out, whether the directors count as "employees"

 is governed by the United States Supreme Court’s analysis in Clackamas

 Gastroenterology Associates, P.C. v.
 Wells, 538 U.S. 440 (2003).
 In Clackamas, the Court addressed whether physicians that were also directors and shareholders of a clinic were employees for purposes of the ADA.
 The Court noted that Congress had intended the word “employee” to describe “the conventional master-servant relationship as understood by common-law agency doctrine.”
 Id. at 445 (internal quotation marks and citation omitted).
-The Court then described six factors relevant to determining whether a director is an employee:
+The Court then described six factors relevant to determining whether a director is an employee:• Whether the organization can hire or fire the individual or set the rules and regulations of the individual’s work

 • Whether and, if so, to what extent the organization supervises the individual’s work